 There are numerous possible causes of aggressive behavior in dogs.
-It may be as a result of dominance related issue between your dog, or it may be a trigger which was never properly handled from puppyhood - for example a panic attack with a different dog.
-Whatever causes your canine's aggression, however, you have to address it as being soon as you possibly can.
-The outcomes of prolonged aggression could be not just scary, but dangerous otherwise quickly come to task.
+It may be as a result of dominance related issue between your dog, or it may be a trigger that was never properly handled from puppyhood - for example, a panic attack with a different dog.
+Whatever causes your canine's aggression, however, you have to address it as soon as you possibly can.
+The outcomes of prolonged aggression could be not just scary, but dangerous otherwise quickly come to the task.

 The origin of Aggressive Behavior in Dogs

 What this means is a number of things.
 First, never have a puppy from its litter before 2 months old.
 Never use harsh discipline using the puppy between 8 and 10 weeks and ensure your dog is extremely gently treated for the reason that time.
-Hitting, yelling or any other harsh punishments in a early age can breed aggressive behavior in dogs with time.
+Hitting, yelling, or any other harsh punishments at an early age can breed aggressive behavior in dogs with time.

 A dog needs to have been properly socialized with people and other dogs by the time he reached 14 weeks to avoid any future aggression issues.

 Actual aggression could be triggered by a variety of factors.
 Heredity and genetics are extremely factors - some breeds could be more aggressive than the others - but it's in no way a tough fast rule.
 Additionally, dogs that have not been neutered or spayed tend to be more vulnerable to aggressive tendencies.

 Undoubtedly, however, the most crucial element in creating aggressive behavior in dogs is the environment.
 Your dog which has poor living conditions, harsh masters, no socialization, or that's been frightened or attacked by another dog is much more apt to be aggressive because it ages.